 Web Builder vs Stand Alone vs HTML Software

 What does this mean?
-Basically there are three ways to create a website.
+Basically there are four ways to create a website.
 There is the traditional method, using an HTML editor and creating your webpages from scratch, or you can use a stand alone template (a downloaded pre-built website), or you can use what's called a "web builder" and update your website though the builder's proprietary browser interface program.
+The fourth option is to create a WordPress site, which is similar to a web builder.
 Each option has its pros and cons.
 (See also section below "Web Templates - Simplicity & Security".)

 Website Scripts & Dynamic Features